psykei/psyke-python/README.md

 * `parameterized`

-Once installed, it is possible to create an extractor from a predictor (e.g. Neural Network, Support Vector Machine, K-Nearest Neighbor, Random Forest, etc.) and from the dataset used to train the predictor.
+Once installed, it is possible to create an extractor from a predictor (e.g. Neural Network, Support Vector Machine, K-Nearest Neighbours, Random Forest, etc.) and from the data set used to train the predictor.

 > **Note:** the predictor must expose a method named `predict` to be properly used as an oracle.

 #### End users

 A brief example is presented in `demo.py` script in the `demo/` folder.
-Using `sklearn`'s Iris dataset we train a K-Nearest Neighbor to predict the correct output class.
+Using `sklearn`'s Iris data set we train a K-Nearest Neighbours to predict the correct output class.
 Before training, we make the dataset discrete.
 After that we create two different extractors: REAL and Trepan.
 We output the extracted theory for both extractors.